First Indochina War: After the surrender of Japan

-An armistice was signed between Japan and the United States on August 20, 1945.
+Japanese forces in Vietnam surrendered on 15 August 1945, and an armistice was signed between Japan and the United States on 20 August.
 The Provisional Government of the French Republic wanted to restore its colonial rule in French Indochina as the final step of the Liberation of France.

-On August 22, 1945, OSS agents Archimedes Patti and Carleton B. Swift Jr. arrived in Hanoi on a mercy mission to liberate Allied POWs, and were accompanied by French government official Jean Sainteny.
-The Imperial Japanese Army, being the only force capable of maintaining law and order, remained in power while keeping French colonial troops and Sainteny detained.
+On 22 August, OSS agents Archimedes Patti and Carleton B. Swift Jr. arrived in Hanoi on a mercy mission to liberate Allied POWs, accompanied by French official Jean Sainteny.
+As the only law enforcement, the Imperial Japanese Army remained in power, keeping French colonial troops and Sainteny detained, to the benefit of the developing Vietnamese nationalist forces.

+The Viet Minh claimed that they, alongside Meo (Hmong) and Muong tribesmen, subdued the Japanese in a nationwide rebellion from 9 March to 19 August 1945, taking control of 6 provinces, although some of these claims are contested.

-Japanese forces allowed the Việt Minh and other nationalist groups to take over public buildings and weapons without resistance, which began the August Revolution.
-On August 25, Hồ Chí Minh was able to persuade Emperor Bảo Đại to abdicate.
-Bảo Đại was appointed "supreme advisor" to the new Việt Minh-led government in Hanoi.
+Beginning with the August Revolution, Japanese forces allowed the Việt Minh and other nationalist groups to take over public buildings and weapons.
+For the most part, the Japanese Army destroyed their equipment or surrendered it to Allied forces, but some of the weapons fell to the Việt Minh, including some French equipment.
+The Việt Minh also recruited more than 600 Japanese soldiers to train Vietnamese.

+On 25 August, Ho Chi Minh persuaded Emperor Bảo Đại to abdicate and become "supreme advisor" to the new Việt Minh-led government in Hanoi.
 On September 2, aboard USS Missouri in Tokyo Bay, CEFEO Expeditionary Corps leader General Leclerc signed the armistice with Japan on behalf of France.
-The same day, Hồ Chí Minh declared Vietnam's independence from France.
-Deliberately borrowing from the Declaration of Independence of the United States of America, Hồ Chí Minh proclaimed:
+The same day, Ho Chi Minh declared Vietnam's independence from France.
+Deliberately echoing the American Declaration of Independence, he proclaimed:

 We hold the truth that all men are created equal, that they are endowed by their Creator with certain unalienable rights, among them life, liberty and the pursuit of happiness.

-After their surrender, the Japanese Army gave weapons to the Việt Minh.
-In order to further help the nationalists, the Japanese kept Vichy French officials and military officers imprisoned for a month after the surrender.
-OSS officers met repeatedly with Hồ Chí Minh and other Việt Minh officers during this period.
-The Việt Minh recruited more than 600 Japanese soldiers and gave them roles to train or command Vietnamese soldiers.
+Ho Chi Minh denounced the reimposition of French rule, accusing the French of selling out the Vietnamese to the Japanese twice in four years.